15 ways to reduce Corporation Tax

 Costs of up to £150 per head to pay for an annual staff party (such as a staff Christmas Party) can be tax free for the employees and tax deductible for the company.
 This can be a way of rewarding staff in a tax efficient manner, and building goodwill across your workforce.

-If you would like to learn more about any of the basic tips above and how your business could save corporation tax, then why not drop us a line today to see how we can help your business thrive.
+If you would like to learn more about any of the basic tips above and how your business could save corporation tax, then why not download your free copy of our 2020 tax saving guide or drop us a line today to see how we can help your business thrive.

 Other related articles;